-This case study shows how Intel leveraged HireScored’s Talent Intelligence capabilities to gain excellent candidates.
-Athena Karp, the CEO of HiredScored reveals in the case study how the most innovative companies turning “Talent Data” into “Talent Intelligence”.
+This case study shows how Intel leveraged HireScore’s Talent Intelligence capabilities to gain excellent candidates.
+Athena Karp, the CEO of HiredScore reveals in the case study how the most innovative companies turning “Talent Data” into “Talent Intelligence”.
 Karp pinpoints how to leverage Talent Intelligence to find the right talent at the right time and cost.
 The article concludes by showing how Talent Intelligence is not about increasing the amount of information per candidate; it’s about increasing decisions per day.

 Talent In Talent Intelligence